Komalkasat09/Charity.website/README.md

 # Charity.website
-Charity website using HTML and CSS
+Charity website project created using HTML and CSS